 Directly Assisting Physicians and Nurses – Medical assistants are often in the exam room with the doctor and patient, preparing for procedures and exams.
 This entails handing the doctor needed tools or recording information in a medical chart as the doctor examines a patient.
 Medical assistants may also get more hands-on and actually assist in procedures and exams.

 Communicating with Patients – Communicating with patients is a crucial duty for medical assistants.
 This begins with patients coming in the door and ends with their leaving.
 Physicians rely on medical assistants to prepare patients for exams, explain what will happen next, and help them understand the doctor’s instructions for medication and future appointments.

 Administrative Tasks – A medical assistant career is varied, and for many professionals in this field, that means doing administrative jobs as necessary.
-Medical assistant duties and responsibilities often include answering the phone, taking messages, making appointments, filing and updating medical records, arranging laboratory services, and handling billing or bookkeeping.
+Medical assistant duties and responsibilities often include answering the phone, taking messages, chart prep, making appointments, filing and updating medical records, arranging laboratory services, and handling billing or bookkeeping.

 Tips on Medical Assistant Duties and Being a Star Caregiver